strangeproblem/strangeproblem.github.io/words.md

 This is a hard section to write because it's impossible to justify the claims I'm making.
 Because of that, I understand if you don't fully believe everything I'm saying here.
 However, I hope that you can at least humor me and agree to roll with these for the remainder of this document.

 That said, I will attempt to justify these inherent goals as well as I can.
 To do that, I will imagine four worlds: in each one, three of the goals are satisfied and one is missing.
-For each, I will propose that it seems like a bad world -- seems like a world you wouldn't work to create.
+For each, I will propose that it seems like a bad world.
+It will seem like a world you wouldn't deliberately make choices to create.
 There will be no justification, it will just seem bad.
 That will show that all four of the goals are necessary for making a good world.

 ### A world where you are not happy

 Imagine a world where the people around you are happy, and you've talked with each of them and come to understand their stories.
 Furthermore, scientific knowledge flourishes, and everyone has a solid and truthful understand of what's going on in the world and universe.
 But nevertheless you are miserable.
 Maybe there's some aching, physical pain in your body.
 You are starving, for example.
-This is not a world you want to live in.
+This is not a world you would choose to create.

 ### A world where others are not happy

-Imagine a similar world except in this one everyone else is suffering but you.
+Imagine a similar world, except in this one everyone else is suffering but you.
 Note that you *are* happy in this world even though everyone else isn't (I guess this means you have no empathy).
-Even though you are happy, is the a world you would work to create?
+Even though you are happy, is the a world you would choose to create?
 For me, it isn't.
+If you could choose to make other people happy too, you might as well, right?
 Therefore, the happiness of other people is inherently good, and is not only good because it makes you happy.

 ### A world where people aren't connected

 Now imagine a world where everyone is happy even though people never talk to each other or communicate in anyway (I guess the people in this world don't get lonely for whatever reason).
-But, even though everyone is happy, is this a world you would work to create?
+But, even though everyone is happy, is this a world you would choose to create?
 For me, it isn't.
 It just seems like missing the point of life (though again, I admit, I cannot explain why I feel this way).

 ### A world without truth and knowledge

 To justify this one, I'll reiterate a thought experiment that was told to me in an ethics class I took.
 It goes like this: Imagine a world where everyone lives in virtual reality game all the time.
 And in this virtual reality everyone is made happy all the time.
 And it's a multiplayer game, so everyone can communicate with each other.
 Still, I argue this is not a world I want to live in.
 Even though I would happy in this game, I would still want to know what's happening in the *real world*.
 Why?
 Just because.
 The virtual reality world would feel fake and shallow, for some reason.
 Reality (and therefore, truth) matters.

-Here's another thought experiment: Imagine that your signficant other has cheated on you (and cheating is something that would upset you).
-Imagine that this cheating only happened once and carried no health risks.
+Here's another thought experiment: Imagine that your signficant other has cheated on you (also imagine that cheating is something that would upset you).
+Imagine that this cheating only happens once and carries no health risks.
 If you didn't know, you could go on living blissfully unaware.
 Would you want to know?
 I would argue that you would want to know *even if that's guaranteed to make your life less happy*.

 ## Weighing conflicting goals